atinfinity/megarover_samples_ros2/README.md

 ## Requirements

-- ROS2 Humble
+- ROS2 Jazzy
-- Classic Gazebo or Gazebo Fortress
+- Gazebo Harmonic

 And, I have tested with [Eclipse Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds) as RMW implementation.
 If you use this RMW implementation, please install according to the following command.